Emerald Cut Diamonds In-Depth Guide, Proportions, L/W Ratios

 emerald cut diamonds

-For precise proportions and the specific length-to-width ratio of these elegant diamonds, refer to the chart below.
+Refer to the chart below for precise proportions and the specific length-to-width ratio of these elegant diamonds.

 Depth %